Sherwood Forest Hospitals Trust appoints new chief

 Interim trust chairman Chris Mellor said Mr O'Connor would bring stability to the trust.

 Sherwood Forest Hospitals Trust has had five chief executives over the past two years.
 Mr O'Connor is the sixth.

 "We need an experienced, permanent CEO who can provide the continuity of leadership and direction that, until recently, has been sadly lacking," said Mr Mellor.

-"In Paul O'Connor, I believe we have the right man for the job."'House in order'
+"In Paul O'Connor, I believe we have the right man for the job."

 In September, NHS regulator Monitor raised concerns the trust was struggling to meet its PFI (Private Finance Initiative) repayments for King's Mill Hospital.

 The trust runs two hospitals in Nottinghamshire - King's Mill and Newark.
 In 2006, work began on a £320m PFI expansion at King's Mill.